HeartCloud's team includes practicing medical doctors, software and information security engineers, and experienced healthcare business executives.

 Nish Gupta, MBA Angel Investor Operations Advisor Member: Board of Directors

 After earning his Bachelor of Engineering in Computer Science in India, Nish entered the distribution world to pursue a career combining technology, innovation, and operations.
-He recently earned an MBA at the University of Southern California (USC) Marshall School of Business.
 Currently, Nish is the Chief Information Officer for LK Packaging, where he oversees all information security, applications, data analytics and core business systems.
 In his 15 years in the manufacturing and distribution industry, spanning the entire value chain, Nish brings an array of operational and managerial skills to advise HeartCloud, Inc.

 Nish earned his Master of Business Administration (MBA) from University of Southern California in 2019.

 Nirav Kamdar, MD, MPP, MBA Medical Advisor Anesthesiologist, UCLA Health

 Dr. Kamdar is an anesthesiologist at Ronald Reagan Medical Center and UCLA Santa Monica Orthopedic Hospital and a specialist in perioperative care (pre and post-surgical care) with a background in business and healthcare administration.